Change-point Detection and Segmentation of Discrete Data using Bayesian Context Trees: Experimental results

 \section{Experimental results}

-In this section, we evaluate the performance of the proposed \BCT-based methods for segmentation and change-point detection, and we compare them with other state-of-the-art approaches on simulated data and on real-world time series from applications in genetics and meteorology.
+In this section, we evaluate the performance of the proposed \BCT-based methods for segmentation and change-point detection described in the previous section, and we compare them with other state-of-the-art approaches on simulated data and real-world time series from applications in genetics and meteorology.

+The only free parameters in the application of the \BCT-based methods are the model prior parameter $\beta\in(0,1)$, the maximum memory length $D\geq 0$, and the maximum number of change-points $\ell_{\rm max}\geq 1$.
+In the experiments in this section we use the recommended \citep{BCT-JRSSB:22} default value of $\beta=1-2^{-m+1}$.
+The memory length~$D$ is selected by the modeller, depending on the length of the data and the prior understanding about the statistical nature of the observations; we use the values $D=3,5$ and 10.
+Finally, $\ell_{\rm max}$ should generally be chosen at least as large as the maximum possible number of change-points potentially present in the data.

+In our experiments it was found that the results were quite insensitive to the particular choices for these three parameters, as long as their values were not rather obviously unreasonable.
+Further discussion about the finer points of the choice of $\beta$ and $D$ is given in \cite{BCT-JRSSB:22}, and about the choice of $\ell_{\rm max}$ in Section~\ref{section:maximum_number}.